Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Statement of Activities

-This statement presents the operations of an agency in a format that reports the net (expense) revenue of its individual functions in order to report the relative financial burden of each of the state’s functions on the taxpayers.
+According to the financial reporting model established by GASB 34 and updated by GASB 103, the statement of activities reports the operations of the agency in a format that presents the net (expense) revenue of its individual functions.
+This format allows users to assess the relative financial burden of each function on taxpayers.

-- Governmental funds by function to coincide with the level of detail required in the statement of revenues, expenditures and change in fund balances.
+- Governmental activities are reported by function, consistent with the level of detail presented in the governmental fund financial statements.

-- Enterprise (business-type) funds by different identifiable activities.
-This activity is identifiable if it has a specific revenue stream and related expenses or gains/losses that are accounted for separately.
+- Business-type activities are reported by identifiable activity, defined as activities with specific revenue streams and related expenses or gains and losses that are accounted for separately.